npolshakova/egress-gateway-examples/README.md

 }
 ```

 The `X-Envoy-Peer-Metadata-Id` is the Istio HTTP metadata exchange header.
-These headers will be used for demo purposes, but Istio can be configured to strip the `x-envoy-metadata` headers for requests to service outside the mesh.
-You can disable this by configuring the meshConfig when installing Istio with:
+These headers will be used for demo purposes, but Istio can be configured to strip the `x-envoy-metadata` headers for requests to services outside the mesh.
+You can configure this in the meshConfig by installing Istio with:
 ```
   meshConfig:
     defaultConfig: